Emperor Dezong of Tang: Period of strong chancellors Li Mi and Lu Zhi (early Zhenyuan era)

-However, by this point, the empire was in deep trouble due to the wars, and Tufan forces, taking advantage of Tang's weakening, were making repeated incursions into Tang territory.
-Tufan's chancellor Shang Jiezan (尚結贊), in particular, believed that he would be able to conquer Tang if he could get three Tang generals out of the way—Li Sheng, Ma Sui, and Hun Jian.
+However, by this point, the empire was in deep trouble due to the wars, and Tibet forces, taking advantage of Tang's weakening, were making repeated incursions into Tang territory.
+Tibet's chancellor Shang Jiezan (尚結贊), in particular, believed that he would be able to conquer Tang if he could get three Tang generals out of the way—Li Sheng, Ma Sui, and Hun Jian.
 With Emperor Dezong beginning to become paranoid about generals having too much power by this point, it was soon thereafter that rumors spread by Shang and Li's political enemy Zhang Yanshang, then a chancellor, made Emperor Dezong suspicious of Li Sheng, who was then the military governor of Fengxiang Circuit (鳳翔, in modern Baoji, Shaanxi).
 In 787, he recalled Li back to Chang'an to serve as chancellor as well, stripping him of his military command.

 Meanwhile, Shang continued the next stage of his plan, by submitting a peace proposal through Ma.
 Emperor Dezong believed Shang's good faith and agreed to the treaty, despite Li's warnings.
 At Shang's request, Emperor Dezong sent Hun to meet with Shang and sign the treaty.
 On July 8, 787, the day set for the treaty signing, Shang ambushed Hun at the meeting site, intending to capture him, but Hun escaped with emergency aid from Luo Yuanguang and Han Yougui.
 As Ma was responsible for arranging the peace treaty with Shang, Emperor Dezong recalled him to Chang'an as well and stripped him of his command of Hedong Circuit (河東, in modern Taiyuan, Shanxi).